nop33/si/src/content/blog/our-updated-strategy-and-theory-of-change/index.md

 **5. A practical, transparent and agile approach can foster progress**

 To solve challenges in a rapidly changing environment, collaboration is key.
-Contributing to specific, relevant policy processes in an agile and transparent manner can build trust and traction with key stakeholders and is much more likely to produce effective results.
+Contributing to specific, relevant policy processes in an agile and transparent manner can build trust with key stakeholders and is much more likely to produce effective solutions.

 **→ Implication:** Transparency and agility should be the guiding principles behind the work of an effective organization working in the multilateral governance space.
 SI must therefore remain independent of pressures from governments, private actors, military groups, or political parties; communicate openly about its goals, activities, approaches and funding in order to cultivate trust; and maintain the ability to pivot easily to divert resources towards the most relevant and promising opportunities for impact.